-What does an insurance broker do if there are unforeseen occurrences that fall beyond their usual working hours?
+What broker do if unforeseen occurrences fall beyond usual working hours?

 It isn't uncommon for them to need to work outside their regular business hours when they have a crisis or need help filing a claim that happens to be beyond their office hours.
 It is also common for Insurance Brokers to come over and visit their client's premises while arranging an agreement or handling renewals of their policy.
 Hence, applicants are usually required to have a driver's lic